alxwolf/ubios-cert/README.md

 ## What it does

-Bring beauty to your life - spare you from certificate errors when browsing to your UniFi Dream Machine (Pro).
+Spare you from certificate errors when browsing to your UniFi Dream Machine (Pro).

 This set of scripts is installed on devices with UbiOS, like the UniFi Dream Machine Pro (UDMP), and will